SAP/spartacus-docs/_pages/dev/server-side-rendering-in-spartacus.md

 ### server.ts

-Remember to replace string "<your-project-name>" with your project name.
+In the following example, remember to replace the string "<your-project-name>" with your project name (such as `mystore`, for example).

 ```typescript
 import 'zone.js/dist/zone-node';